AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/migration-post-go-live.md

 description: Learn how to monitor for issues and improve performance
 ---

-# Monitoring for issues and improving performance {monitoring-improving-migration}
+# Monitoring for issues and improving performance {#monitoring-improving-migration}

 This is the last part of the journey so you will learn to how to monitor for issues and improve performance once the migration is complete.